freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/animate-elements-at-variable-rates.md

 There are a variety of ways to alter the animation rates of similarly animated elements.
 So far, this has been achieved by applying an `animation-iteration-count` property and setting `@keyframes` rules.

-To illustrate, the animation on the right consists of two "stars" that each decrease in size and opacity at the 20% mark in the `@keyframes` rule, which creates the twinkle animation.
+To illustrate, the animation on the right consists of two stars that each decrease in size and opacity at the 20% mark in the `@keyframes` rule, which creates the twinkle animation.
 You can change the `@keyframes` rule for one of the elements so the stars twinkle at different rates.

 # --instructions--